TonyGenova/MachineLearningNotes/README.md

 bias (by fitting a horizontal line to the data).
 The challenge lies in finding a method for which both the variance and the squared bias are low.

-#### Bayes Classifier
+#### Bayes Classifier  (ISLR pg 37-39)
-Simple classifier, gives prob of Y category given value of X
+Simple classifier, gives prob of Y category given value of X. In theory we would always like to predict qualitative responses using the Bayes classifier.
+But for real data, we do not know the conditional distribution of Y given X, and so computing the Bayes classifier is impossible.
+Therefore, the Bayes classifier serves as an unattainable gold standard against which to compare other methods.

 ##### From Google Devleopers Machine Learning Series:
 ##### - KNN - K Nearest neighbors